ysd2004/capn/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; - Reported typos since v.0.0.2 were corrected\
 &nbsp;&nbsp;&nbsp;&nbsp; - Manual was updated for new updates and better reading

-* 03-20-2016: The best test version v.0.0.2 was promoted at the 2016 Natural Capital Symposium at Stanford University
+* 03-20-2016: The beta test version v.0.0.2 was promoted at the 2016 Natural Capital Symposium at Stanford University

 * 03-16-2016: The beta test version v.0.0.2 was released through Seong Yun and Eli Fenichel's website